Skip to main content

 • Compensating a person that provides administrative or nonlegal business services to a lawyer or law firm unless the compensation is not contingent upon a percentage of legal fees or revenues and not determined by reference to recoveries, settlements, or other case outcomes.

-The bill also creates a private right of action that allows the following persons to enforce the prohibitions in the bill:
+The act also creates a private right of action that allows the following persons to enforce the prohibitions in the act:

-• A person to whom a lawyer or law firm provides legal services that are alleged to be in violation of the bill; and
+• A person to whom a lawyer or law firm provides legal services that are alleged to be in violation of the act; and

-• A law firm doing substantial business in Colorado that has suffered a loss in revenue due to a violation of the bill by another law firm, which law firm doing substantial business is not eligible for recovery of economic damages.
+• A law firm doing substantial business in Colorado that has suffered or may suffer a loss in revenue due to a violation of the act by another law firm, which law firm doing substantial business is not eligible for recovery of economic damages.

-A person may seek economic damages, injunctive or declaratory relief, and disgorgement of the funds paid in violation of the bill to the state, except to the extent that the funds are paid as economic damages to a plaintiff.
-The state treasurer shall deposit any funds disgorged to the state into the judicial stabilization cash fund.
-The bill repeals on September 1, 2032, subject to a sunset review of the bill by the department of regulatory agencies.
+A person may seek economic damages, injunctive relief, declaratory relief, and any other relief the circumstances may require for violations of the act.
+If a court determines that a lawyer, law firm, or other person has violated the act, the court must order the funds received or paid in violation of the act to be disgorged and paid to the state treasurer, except to the extent that the funds are paid as economic damages to a plaintiff.
+The state treasurer must deposit any disgorged funds into the general fund.

 Committees